brun-t/CSM/README.md

 - it comes with a arena allocator included for faster and robust memory
 - it comes with automatic allocating and it just free all used memory after execution
+- it allow user to add custom dealloctors(Think it like c++ destructors) in Dyn_ptrs

 ## In work features